substance/document/README.md

 var doc = new Document(doc);
 ```

 By default, the current head of your document gets reconstructed.
-So if you want to expect the current state of your document, do this:
+So if you want to inspect the current state of your document, do this:

 ```js